 Increases in rainfall prompted the Illinois State Water Survey to update Bulletin 70, which measures the frequency of rainfall and the intensity of rainstorms in Illinois.
 The Illinois State Water Survey found that infrastructure was up to 25 to 40% inadequate to handle current storms.
 Updating Bulletin 70 is important because it is the basis for engineers to size stormwater pipes, detention ponds, bridges above rivers and streams, nature-based solutions, and other infrastructure to handle expected rain and snowmelt.
 While this is a critical first step, it still leaves us vulnerable to climate change.
 It is critical to add the amount flooding will likely increase when building infrastructure to last over the next century.
 Otherwise, we are building to flood.

 Photo: Brian Casella/Chicago Tribune

-As our region continues to grow, we need to be far more considerate when designing new developments and buildings, and we need to consider alternatives when available, including retrofitting.
-The Space to Grow program, for instance, redesigns CPS schoolyards into vibrant green campuses while installing stormwater management systems that can hold upwards of 750,000 gallons of rain water.
+As our region continues to grow, more concrete and impervious surface will exacerbate the stress of climate change on our communities.
+This pressure will demand, and hopefully inspire more, partnerships between agencies, communities, businesses and non-profits, to retrofit our communities with better technology.
+Conscientious development and redevelopment won’t be enough.
+We will need more programs, like Space to Grow, which transforms Chicago Public School campuses in disadvantaged neighborhoods that flood into vibrant green outdoor learning places that can hold upward of 750,000 gallons per storm event.
 Likewise, farmers can implement practices on their land that not only provide healthy food, but also stabilize the health of soil and improve ecosystem services like flood mitigation.
 Learn more about low-impact and sustainable design.

 Photo: the Space to Grow schoolyard at Chicago’s Wadsworth Elementary